LSG7/UnrealEngine-AI-Bridge-Door-to-isekai/README.md

 ![](docs/images/Door_0.png)
 # Door to isekai Project

-## ✨ Notice: Just before launch
+## ✨ Notice:
-I'm testing it out for the last time.
+Local LLM in development.
+Release postponed.

 ## 💫 What is this?
 - Problem: